Wage theft often goes unpunished despite state systems meant to combat it

 "It doesn't matter how long it takes," Espinosa said.
 We will keep fighting.
 And we will continue until the end, until we win this."

-CBS News Sacramento reporter Julie Watts, CBS News Dallas/Fort Worth reporter Brian New, CBS News Los Angeles reporter Ross Palombo, and CBS News Miami reporter Joan Murray also contributed to this report.
+CBS News Sacramento reporter Julie Watts, CBS News Dallas-Ft.
+Worth reporter Brian New, CBS News Los Angeles reporter Ross Palombo, and CBS News Miami reporter Joan Murray also contributed to this report.

 for more features.